 But enough about that, what’d I get?

-I honestly bought that more as a lark.
+I honestly bought this more as a lark.
 These games are fairly simple, easy to memorize, and beatable within 10-30 minutes.
 It’s just a novelty, through and through.

 Chronomaster was the biggest surprise of the three.
 I honestly thought it was an FMV game, since it touted notable talent such as a pre-Hellboy Ron Perlman, actress Lolita Davidovich, and Brent Spiner, best known as the Yugoslavian guy from Night Court Data from Star Trek: The Next Generation.